 The camera tampering application generates an alarm whenever the camera is repositioned, or when the lens is covered, sprayed, or severely defocused.

-First, you must create an event, see How to set up a triggered event, on page 20, for the camera to send an alarm.
+You must first create an event (see How to set up a triggered event, on page 25) for the camera to send an alarm.